-These passages describe the "cultural assimilation" that the MLDC Report wanted to throw overboard in pursuit of "inclusion" as "the norm."
-Civilian businesses strive to please customers, but they are not expected to put their lives at risk advancing on the enemy.
+These passages describe the "cultural assimilation" that the MLDC Report wanted to throw overboard in pursuit of business-inspired "inclusion" as "the norm."
+Civilian enterprises strive to please customers, but they are not expected to put their lives at risk advancing on the enemy.